 It describes how one spinal injection of AIBP alleviated chemotherapy-induced pain in mice — without side effects — for 2 months.

-AIBP binds to a cell surface protein called toll-like receptor 4 (TLR4) that plays a key role in recognizing infection and activating the immune system.
+AIBP binds to a cell surface protein called toll-like receptor 4 (TLR4) that plays a

 The researchers found that AIPB switched off the mice’s TLR4 receptors, effectively preventing and reversing inflammation and cell processes that deal with pain.

 “What’s so special,” says study author Tony L. Yaksh, who is a professor in the Department of Anesthesiology at UC San Diego School of Medicine, “about our new approach, inhibiting the TLR4 receptor with AIBP, is that it actually modifies the pain processing systems themselves.”

 He explains that most pain medications, including opioids, work by “dampening” perception of pain without actually switching off its source, which remains active.

 In addition, opioids “impart a feeling of pleasure, which leads to their misuse and addiction,” he adds.

 He and his colleagues found that AIBP actually blocks “the underlying mechanism that causes pain” — it does not just “mask the symptoms.”

 The “misuse and addiction to opioids” that has followed their widespread use — including those prescribed for pain relief — is a “serious national crisis” in the United States.